From Implicit to Explicit: Token-Efficient Logical Supervision for Mathematical Reasoning in LLMs: Experiments

-\end{itemize} \textbf{Training Details.} For both CoT-SFT and FSLR, we use the complete training sets of GSM8K and SVAMP as our base datasets.
-For CoT-SFT, we collect complete chain-of-thought solution trajectories for these problems.
-For FSLR, we generate first planning step using prompt template described in section~\ref{data:prompt}.
-We employ LoRA~\cite{lora} for parameter-efficient fine-tuning across all experiments.
-All models are trained using the Adam optimizer~\cite{adam}.
-We use consistent hyperparameters across all experiments for fair comparison.
+\textbf{Training Details.} For both CoT-SFT and FSLR, we use the complete training sets of GSM8K and SVAMP as our base datasets.
+For CoT-SFT data generation, we use two sources: (1) \textbf{Teacher LLM}: a larger model is prompted to generate complete step-by-step solution trajectories for each training problem; (2) \textbf{Self-generated}: the target model itself generates its own CoT solutions using the same prompt template.
+In both cases, we use greedy decoding (temperature=0) via vLLM for efficient batch inference, and retain only solutions yielding the correct final answer.
+For FSLR, we generate first planning steps using the prompt template described in Section~\ref{data:prompt}.

 \textbf{Evaluation Protocol.} We evaluate all models using greedy decoding with the standard ``Let's think step by step'' prompting strategy and report accuracy as the primary metric.